-The factors that are used to update monetary variables from 2007 to 2010 are shown in Table 50 below.
+The factors that are used to update monetary variables from 2007 to 2012 are shown in Table 50 below.
 No other updating adjustments are employed.
 Thus the distribution of characteristics (such as employment status and demographic variables) and the distribution of each income source that is not simulated remain as they were in 2007.
+Notably, for 2012 the default uprating factor (annual average inflation) and the uprating factor for employment income are still provisional and derive from a different source than the uprating factors for the earlier years.